28 Jul 2021

 Populate the wizard with the y and x values and output the data to a suitable location:

 Excel will carry out the regression analysis and supply the following results:

 There is a lot of very useful information here which is covered in our Statistics for Analytical Chemists course and also in previous blog posts, but the part we are interested in is the intercept row.

 Excel has calculated the line of best fit using the method of least squares and the intercept has been calculated as 10.12.
 Our question is “does this differ significantly from 0”?
 If it does, then a multipoint calibration is required.
 If it doesn’t significantly differ from zero then we can assume the origin as a calibration point which is required for single point calibrations.

-Here is another example when a single point calibration would be appropriate:
+Here is another example of when a single-point calibration would be appropriate:

 Various concentrations of tryptophan standard were measured in a UV-Vis spectrometer and the results are below:

 Performing regression analysis on the results gave the following for the intercept: